 RNA-Seq.
 The samples were prepared in accordance with the Illumina RNA sample preparation protocol (Part # 1004898 Rev. A September 2008).
 Briefly, mRNAs were fragmented at elevated temperature using divalent cations and transcribed into cDNA thereby generating a library of cDNA fragments.
 RNA-Seq adapters are then ligated to the blunt ends of the cDNA fragments.
 The library of cDNA fragments subsequently underwent a size-selection step in which cDNAs were first electrophoresed through a 2.5% agarose gel in TAE buffer.
 Then, the desired fragment size products (200 bp or 300 bp) were retrieved from the gel and subjected to PCR amplification using universal primer sites present at the end of the ligated adapters.
 The library was then subjected to quality control steps such as verification of fragment size and concentration measurements using the DNA 1000 Kit (Agilent Technologies) on an Agilent 2100 Bioanalyzer.
 All samples were sequenced using an Illumina Genome Analyzer II (GAII).
 Since the experiments were performed over several months as Illumina introduced advances to the GAII platform, the total number of reads and the read length vary (see Table 1).
 However, all samples were prepared following the same protocol.

 All the RNA-Seq and ChIP-Seq data were generated as part of the ENCODE Consortium (The ENCODE Project Consortium 2007) and are available from the UCSC Genome Browser (Rhead et al. 2010).
-The NfκB dataset was published in Kasowski et al. 2010 (GEO accession GSE19485), the Pol III and a subset of the Pol II reads were published in Raha et al. 2010 (GEO accession numbers GSE19549 and GSE19550).
+The CTCF dataset was published in McDaniell et al. 2010, the NfκB dataset was published in Kasowski et al. 2010 (GEO accession GSE19485), the Pol III and a subset of the Pol II reads were published in Raha et al. 2010 (GEO accession numbers GSE19549 and GSE19550).
 We sequenced the Pol II ChIP-Seq samples significantly deeper in order to perform our allele-specific analysis as well as the additional GM12878 ChIP-Seq and RNA-Seq datasets (in the process of being submitting to GEO).
 All the sequence data are also available from alleleseq.gersteinlab.org.
 A summary of the number total and mapped reads for these datasets is available in Table 1.

 Construction of a diploid reference genome for NA12878